, , ,

 As God’s grand masterpiece, we were created in Christ to do the good works that God prepared for us beforehand.

-Even though we were shrouded in darkness, God was faithful enough to call us into His light, to declare us as chosen and royal.
+Even though we were shrouded in darkness, God was faithful enough to call us into His light and to declare us chosen and royal.

 Growing up, we always sang the song “Jesus loves the little children, all the children of the world.”
-Perhaps today, some of the lyrics in this song may be considered ‘politically incorrect’, but the statement is still true.
+Perhaps some of the lyrics in this song may be considered ‘politically incorrect’ today, but the statement is still true.

 Regardless of our race, we are all created in God’s image, and we are all loved by God.
 The Book of John says: